Vitalisk/DuqaMVC-PHP-Framework/README.md

 # DuqaMVC-PHP-Framework
-# A simplified Modal View and Control PHP framework.
+  A simplified Modal View and Control PHP framework.<br/>
-  # Used PDO and OPP to process calls
+  Used PDO and OPP to process calls.<br/>
-  # Used MySQL statements to run database calls
+  Used MySQL statements to run database calls.<br/>